carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/01-getting-started-with-conda.md

     that you are currently using.
 *   An application you developed as part of a previous research project that worked fine on your system six months ago now no longer works.
-*   Code that have written for a joint research project works on your machine but not on your collaborators' machines.
+*   Code that was written for a joint research project works on your machine but not on your collaborators' machines.
 *   An application that you are developing on your local machine doesn't provide the same results when run on your remote cluster.